OData/v3ProtocolDocument/OData.markdown

 # 6. Extensibility #

-The OData protocol supports both user- and version- driven extensibility through a combination of versioning, convention, and explicit extension points.
+The OData protocol supports both user- and version-driven extensibility through a combination of versioning, convention, and explicit extension points.

 ## 6.1.
 Query Option Extensibility ##